Henry Morton Stanley: First trans-Africa expedition (1874–1877)

 It was therefore essential that Stanley should trace the course of the Lualaba downstream (northward) from Nyangwe, the point where Livingstone had left it in July 1871.
 Between November 1876 and August 1877, Stanley and his men navigated the Lualaba up to and beyond the point where it turned sharply westward, away from the Nile, identifying itself as the Congo River.
 Having succeeded with this second objective, they then traced the river to the sea.
 During this expedition, Stanley used sectional boats and dug-out canoes to pass the large cataracts that separated the Congo into distinct tracts.
 These boats were transported around the rapids before being reassembled to travel on the next section of river.
 In passing the rapids many of his men were drowned, including his last white colleague, Frank Pocock.
 The expedition was repeatedly attacked by natives in canoes, likely by Ngobila, a lord in the Tio Kingdom.
 Stanley and his men reached the Portuguese outpost of Boma, around 100 km from the mouth of the Congo River on the Atlantic Ocean, after 999 days on 9 August 1877.
 Muster lists and Stanley's diary (12 November 1874) show that he started with 228 people and reached Boma with 114 survivors, with him the only European left alive out of four.
 In Stanley's Through the Dark Continent (1878) (in which he coined the term "Dark Continent" for Africa), Stanley said that his expedition had numbered 356, the exaggeration detracting from his achievement.

 Stanley attributed his success to his leading African porters, saying that his success was "all due to the pluck and intrinsic goodness of 20 men ... take the 20 out and I could not have proceeded beyond a few days' journey".
 Professor James Newman has written that "establishing the connection between the Lualaba and Congo Rivers and locating the source of the Victoria Nile" justified him (Newman) in stating that: "In terms of exploration and discovery as defined in nineteenth-century Europe, he (Stanley) clearly stands at the top."

+During his expedition, Stanley encountered a people known as the Gambaragara, residing in the mountainous region to the west of Lake Victoria.
+He had first learned of them during his mission to find Livingstone, but was unable to make encounters at the time due to security concerns.
+Stanley described them as possessing notably light complexions and features he associated with European peoples, leading him to characterize them as an African "white tribe" and "Greeks in white shirts."
+The documentation of his experience had significant consequences, and it became a key source cited by explorers and scientists in support of the Hamitic Hypothesis.